White Sox Acting Manager Miguel Cairo Ejected From Twins Opener

 Acting White Sox manager Miguel Cairo was ejected from Tuesday's series opener against the Twins.

-Cairo appeared to be tossed for arguing a check swing call in the sixth inning.
+Cairo was tossed after arguing a check swing call in the sixth inning.
 White Sox starter Lance Lynn threw an 0-0 cutter on the edge of the strike zone to Minnesota's Matt Wallner that was called a ball.

 Third base umpire Brennan Miller then ruled on an appeal Wallner checked his swing.